 National Trust brings coastal land at Tintagel into its care

 Smith’s Cliff is also rich in history with eight known archaeological sites.
-Occupation by humans here likely dates back to the Mesolithic age (9600 – 4000 BC).
+Occupation by humans here likely dates back to the Mesolithic age (9600–4000 BC).
 On nearby Barras Nose, a Bronze Age barrow can be found, and related archaeology may well extend onto Smith’s Cliff.
 Numerous features, recorded through aerial mapping, show a pattern of medieval land use and enclosures known as strip fields.
-This ancient agricultural system may have had similarities to the Forrabury Stitches, one of the UK’s best-preserved examples cared for by the Trust at nearby Boscastle.
+This ancient agricultural system may have had similarities to the Forrabury Stitches, one of the UK’s best-preserved examples of such strip fields, which we care for at nearby Boscastle.

-Jon continues: “This acquisition is made even more special as Barras Nose was the first piece of coastal land in Cornwall and England to be acquired by subscription for the National Trust in 1897.
-As it was back then, the coast remains so important for our collective wellbeing and inspiration and the health of the wild species that call it home.
-With the essential support of people over the last 125 years, we continue to be able to care for these places on behalf of the nation.”
+The acquisition is made even more special as Barras Nose was the first piece of coastal land in Cornwall and England to be acquired by subscription for the National Trust in 1897.

-The present-day acquisition was made possible by five generous donations, and by several gifts left in wills, some of which were left specifically to support the National Trust’s work in this part of Cornwall, and some to more widely support its stewardship of the coastline.
+The present-day acquisition was made possible by five generous donations, and by several gifts left in wills, some of which were left specifically to support our work in this part of Cornwall, and some to more widely support its stewardship of the coastline.

 Thanks to our supporters, this coastline will now be protected for the nation forever.

 Climate change presents serious challenges for nature across the UK.
 Find out how birds, animals, insects, plants and trees fared through the seasons in 2022 and what we're doing to combat climate harm.